The Best Pacific Northwest Winter Gear (2023)

 Best Waterproof Hiking Boots

-If you are going to get hiking boots, I still recommend Merrell Moab.
-They are basically the same as the shoe, but higher hiking boots with ankle support.
+If you are going to get hiking boots, I strongly recommend going to get fitted and finding the right boot for you.
+It’s worth the effort because everyone’s feet are different, and hiking boots are stiff.
+If you’re in a bind and need to buy online, go for Merrell Moabs which work well for most people.
 Pay attention because there is also a version that is NOT waterproof.
 Unless you live in Arizona, get the waterproof ones!

 Best Snowboots for Hiking

 If you’re going to spend a lot of time in the snow (especially in Central and Eastern Washington, Oregon and British Columbia) then you might consider getting some snowboots.
-I love these Sorel ones, they are rated to -25 degrees Fahrenheit and they are still waterproof!
-If you’re headed to Interior Alaska in winter, you might want to get these Sorel boots instead.
-They are rated to -40 but they are NOT waterproof so they are not great for Washington and even most of Alaska!
-I prefer the ones below since I don’t like being outside for long periods when it’s -40 anyway!
+I love these Sorel ones, they are rated to -25 degrees Fahrenheit and they are still waterproof.
 Not only are they comfortable to walk for miles, I think they’re adorable.

 There is one annoying thing about them, which is that the liners come out every time you take them off.
 It’s not terrible, but I find it really annoying.
 They are still the best I’ve found so I deal with it!